Joining the Lab

 Is the Liu Lab currently accepting new students?

-Applications for Spring Semester 2024 and Summer 2024 are currently under review.
+Applications for Spring and Summer 2025 (and beyond) are currently being accepted.

-If you are interested in joining the lab for Spring or Summer 2024, please fill out the form linked above by December 15, 2023 (for full consideration for Spring 2024 or Summer 2024).
-An additional review for Summer 2024 will take place with applications due March 15, 2024.
+If you are interested in joining the lab for Spring 2025 or Summer 2025, please fill out the form linked above by August 1, 2024 (for full consideration for Spring 2025 or Summer 2025).
+An additional review for Spring 2025, Summer 2025, and beyond will take place with applications due December 15, 2024.

 How can I learn more about the Liu Lab?